UMG-Odoo-Dev2/odoo_intern_task/21.9.22/README.md

 9. Don’t use non-ASCII characters in identifiers

 # What is Framework?
-A framework is a collection of modules or packages which helps in writing web applications.
+- A framework is a collection of modules or packages which helps in writing web applications.
+- Frameworks make it easier to reuse the code for common HTTP operations.
+- By using framework, other developers with the knowledge of this framework can easily maintain and build the application.

+### Three Types of Framework
+- Micro-framework
+- Full-stack framework
+- Asynchronous Framework

+### Top 5 Frameworks In Python
+- Django(full-stack framework)
+   - ***main databases that django works:  PostgreSQL, MySQL, SQLite, Oracle***
+   - ***It can also work with other databases using the third party drivers.***
+- Web2Py(full-stack framework)
+- Flask(micro-framework)
+- Bottle(micro-framework)
+- CherryPy(open-source framework)